bilalchahir/Linear-regression-from-scratch/README.md

 # Linear-regression-from-scratch
-This file is a Jupyter notebook written in Python that has implemented linear regression
+This file is a Jupyter notebook written in Python that has implemented linear regression from scratch using mathematical calculations.
+It likely includes code for defining the linear regression model, functions for calculating the parameters of the model, and possibly visualization or analysis of the results.
+The notebook may also include explanations and derivations of the mathematical concepts used in the implementation.